AjaniBilby/AjaniBilby.github.io/docs/project/index.md

 - <span>:material-keyboard: __BNF Parser__
     <span class="date">:octicons-calendar-24: 2021</span></span>
-    <span>:simple-javascript:</span>
+    <span>:typescript-javascript:</span>

     ---

-    Takes in a BNF representation of a language and compiles a wasm syntax parser including type-definitions corresponding to the possible syntax tree layout.
+    Takes in a BNF representation of a syntax and compiles it all the way down to a wasm application for parsing that specific syntax with compiler optimisations applied to it.

+    The compiler also generates type-definitions corresponding to the possible syntax tree layout.
+    To create a much more ergonomic developer experience using the outputted syntax, since the structure will be somewhat known.

     [:octicons-arrow-right-24: Read More](https://bnf-parser.ajanibilby.com)